-Let me start by saying if I could give you a guaranteed 10% return on investment I wouldn’t be writing this article – I’d be sitting on a beach somewhere with millions in my bank account.
+Let me start by saying if I could give you a guaranteed 10% return on investment I wouldn’t be writing this article.
+I’d be sitting on a beach somewhere with millions in my bank account.

-And anyone who claims anything different is a liar.
+Anyone who claims anything different is a liar.

 Barring U.S. government Treasuries, there’s really no such thing as a guaranteed rate of return.
+Every investment you make entails a risk/reward trade-off.

 The lower the risk, the lower the potential return (U.S. Treasuries).
 The higher the risk, the higher the potential return (high-growth stocks like Tesla (NASDAQ: TSLA)).